THE ECOSLUG® ML-NRBP (MUZZLELOADING NON-REMOVABLE BREECH PLUG) NON-LEAD/LEAD FREE (LESS THAN 1% LEAD BY WEIGHT) PROJECTILE

-The Ecoslug® ML and ML-NRBP bullets are very similar except for the feature on the NRBP version that will be discussed later.
-They are both non-lead slugs for use in modern muzzleloaders.
-They are designed to be used with a .50 caliber sabot that accepts a .45 diameter bullet (a sabot is supplied) in a .50 caliber muzzleloading rifle.
-They are proudly made in the USA.
+The ECOSLUG® ML-NRBP bullet is a non-lead slug for use in replica/modern muzzleloaders, both traditional-styled and in-line.
+They are designed to be used with a .50 caliber sabot that accepts a .451/.452” diameter bullet (a sabot is supplied) in a .50 caliber muzzleloading rifle.
+In some cases the bullet can be used in larger calibers AS LONG AS an appropriate sabot is used that provides a proper fit in the bore.
+It is proudly made in the USA.

-The Ecoslug ML is, at 188 grains (181 grains for the NRBP version), a relatively light bullet when compared to lead .50 caliber muzzleloader bullets that typically weigh from 250-350 grains.
-This is due to being made principally of steel.
-However, its 100% weight retention (in tests) offsets this to some degree.
+The ECOSLUG® ML-NRBP is, at 177 grains, a relatively light bullet when compared to lead .50 caliber muzzleloader bullets that typically weigh from 250-350 grains.
+This is due to being made mainly of steel.
+However, its 100% weight retention offsets this to some degree.
 Also, its relatively light weight does increase velocity and reduce recoil.
-Another fact that one should consider is that the Ecoslug bullet is still heavier than a .490 diameter lead ball (177 grains) used in .50 caliber muzzleloaders.
+Another fact that one should consider is that the ECOSLUG® bullet is the same weight as a .490 diameter lead ball used in .50 caliber muzzleloaders.

-One thing should be kept in mind about the Ecoslug bullet and expansion.
+One thing should be kept in mind about the ECOSLUG® bullet and expansion.
 Any bullet can fail to expand 100% of the time due to various factors.
-The Ecoslug needs sufficient velocity to expand.
-Because of its relatively light weight compared to lead bullets, the Ecoslug is launched at a high initial velocity.
-However, it also loses its velocity more quickly than a heavier bullet.
+The ECOSLUG® needs sufficient velocity to expand.
+Because of its relatively light weight compared to lead bullets, the ECOSLUG® is launched at a high initial velocity.
+However, it also losses its velocity more quickly than a heavier bullet.
 A comparison can be made with the behavior of steel shot for duck hunting.
 It also tends to have a higher initial velocity than lead shot, but then loses its velocity faster due to its lighter weight.

-The Ecoslug ML-NRBP is very similar to the regular Ecoslug ML.
-However, it has a feature that allows it to be pulled out of the barrel in a manner similar to how a lead ball puller works.
-The nose of the Ecoslug ML-NRBP has an internal 10-32 threaded hole.
+The ECOSLUG® ML-NRBP has a patented feature that allows it to be pulled out of the barrel in a manner similar to how a lead ball puller works.
+The nose of the ECOSLUG® ML-NRBP has an internal 10-32 threaded hole.
 In the event of a stuck bullet in the barrel, the extraction tool (included in EACH pack of bullets) can be threaded onto your 10-32 thread ramrod tip.
 With this extraction tool threaded onto the tip of your ramrod, you can now screw it into the nose of the stuck bullet, and pull it out of the barrel.
 While no method is 100% reliable with a severely stuck bullet, in our tests this works in most cases.

 For those of you wanting to (or required to) shoot a non-lead bullet in a traditionally-styled muzzleloader, this feature will give you added peace of mind that a stuck bullet will not ruin your day hunting or on the range!